carlesloriente/jekyllthemes/_posts/2015-07-22-jekyll-mdl.markdown

 ## Contribute

-If you want to contribute to this project, please read the [Contribute](https://github.com/gdgmanagua/jekyll-mdl/blob/master/Contribute.md) file and perform the following steps:
+If you want to contribute to this project, please read the [Contribute](https://github.com/gdgmanagua/jekyll-mdl/blob/master/Contribute.md){:target="_blank"}{:rel="noopener noreferrer"} file and perform the following steps:

 ```bash
     # Fork this repository